-To use the Swipe Menu, swipe your finger across anywhere on the grey bar of buttons (highlighted in red below).
-The default Swipe Menu button are the Live Mode Controls.
-One left swipe will display the File Viewing Controls, another swipe will display the Mapping Controls.
-To return to a previous Swipe Menu, swipe the grey bar back to the right.
+To use the Swipe Menu, swipe your finger across anywhere on the grey bar of buttons (highlighted in red on next page).
+The default Swipe Menu buttons are the Live Mode Controls.
+A left swipe will display the File Viewing Controls and open the last saved file in the spectrogram window.
+A right swipe from the Live Mode Controls will display the Mapping Controls and open the map.